underthehai/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC14 - Edit a person**
+**Use case: UC14 - Edit a friend**

 **MSS**

 1. User <ins>navigates to a specific travel plan (UC1)</ins>
-2. User requests to edit a person
+2. User requests to edit a friend
-3. Wanderlust shows that the person has been edited
+3. Wanderlust shows that the friend has been edited

     Use case ends.

 **Extensions**

 * 1a.
-User is at the top directory.
+User is at the wishlist.
     * 1a1.
-User requests to edit a person.
+User requests to edit a friend.
     * 1a2.
 Wanderlust shows an error message.

     Use case ends.